shyampurk/GameStream/README.md

 To test the application we have used two python scripts

-1. [gamesimulation.py](https://github.com/shyampurk/GameStream/blob/master/Gamesimulation/gamesimulation.py) : Simulates a 48 minute basketball game.
+1. [gamesimulation.py](https://github.com/shyampurk/GameStream/blob/master/Gamesimulation/gamesimulation.py) : Game simulation script that simulates a 48 minute basketball game.

-2. [ScoreboardUI.py](https://github.com/shyampurk/GameStream/blob/master/UI/ScoreboardUI.py) : Terminal based UI for viewing the score.
+2. [ScoreboardUI.py](https://github.com/shyampurk/GameStream/blob/master/UI/ScoreboardUI.py) : Terminal UI script for viewing the live score.
 This works only on UNIX/LINUX based terminals.
 WINDOWS is not supported.

 ## Service Setup